MARCKWEI/MARCKWEI.github.io/_pages/projects.md

 The workflow of PatchFuzz:
 ![The workflow of PatchFuzz.](/images/patchfuzz_workflow.png)

-Here are two bugs to share.
+Here are two bugs to share:

 <table>
 <tr>